cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 We have had a great relationship with HPE for our hardware sponsorship needs since 2022.
 HPE has provided us with training hardware and assistance during our bids for SCC '22, '23 and '24.

-However, CSC has been running a procurement project for replacing the national supercomputers since early 2024 due to which we haven't been able to discuss cluster sponsoring with our preferred vendors.
+However, CSC has been running a procurement project for replacing the national supercomputers since early 2024, and due to this we haven't been able to discuss cluster sponsoring with our preferred vendors.
 Once the contract with the winner has been signed we'll immediately start the negotiations for the SCC cluster.
 We expect to have everything settled in early 2025.

-As a representative example, for the SCC@SC23 we co-designed with HPE a cluster based on HPE ProLiant DL385 Gen11 Server.
+As a representative example, for the SCC@SC24 we co-designed with HPE a cluster based on HPE ProLiant DL385 Gen11 Server.
 The system consisted of three dual socket compute nodes with two AMD EPYC 9354 32 core CPUs and two AMD MI210 GPUs in each node.
 Each GPU had about 20 TFLOPS/s double precision peak performance.
 There was 768 GB (24 x 32 GB DDR5-4800) of memory and each GPU had 64 GB of HBM2e memory.
 For storage, there was 1 NVMe, 3.2 TB in each server.

 The system had the highest performing air-cooled AMD GPUs and the CPUs were optimized for the competition requirements.
-The nodes were connected with the latest Slingshot interconnect which provides state-of-the-art performance for inter-node communication.
+The nodes were connected with the latest Infiniband interconnect which provides state-of-the-art performance for inter-node communication.
 As there is a power cap for the competition, we had considered all the related aspects.

 The hardawre for the coming system will be optimized for the SCC@ISC25 rules and finalized in early 2025.